nipy/nibabel/doc/source/devel/core_developer.rst

 How to Conduct A Good Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Always* be kind to contributors.
-Nearly all of NetworkX is
+Nearly all of Nibabel is
 volunteer work, for which we are tremendously grateful.
 Provide
 constructive criticism on ideas and implementations, and remind
 yourself of how it felt when your own work was being evaluated as a
 novice.

-NetworkX strongly values mentorship in code review.
+Nibabel strongly values mentorship in code review.
 New users
 often need more handholding, having little to no git
 experience.
 Repeat yourself liberally, and, if you don’t recognize a
 contributor, point them to our development guide, or other GitHub